Ovid/moosex-extended/README.md

 ## Configurable Types

-We provide `MooseX::SafeDefaults::Types` for convenience.
-It would be even more convenient if we offered an easier for people to build something like `MooseX::SafeDefaults::Types::Mine` so they can customize it.
+We provide `MooseX::Extended::Types` for convenience.
+It would be even more convenient if we offered an easier for people to build something like `MooseX::Extended::Types::Mine` so they can customize it.

 ## Configurability

 Not everyone wants everything.
-In particular, using `MooseX::SafeDefaults` with [DBIx::Class](https://metacpan.org/pod/DBIx%3A%3AClass) will be fatal because the latter allows unknown arguments to constructors.
+In particular, using `MooseX::Extended` with [DBIx::Class](https://metacpan.org/pod/DBIx%3A%3AClass) will be fatal because the latter allows unknown arguments to constructors.
 Or someone might want their "own" extreme Moose, requiring `v5.36.0` or not using the C3 mro.
 What's the best way to allow this?

 ## `BEGIN::Lift`

-This idea maybe belongs in `MooseX::SafeDefaults::OverKill`, but ...
+This idea maybe belongs in `MooseX::Extended::OverKill`, but ...

 Quite often you see things like this: